LasseD/BrickCounting/README.md

 ## Current optimization progress

-The times are measured (in seconds) by finding models with 3 bricks with the program running in debug mode. "i7" is a Lenovo Thinkpad T440p from 2014 while "i5" is a Sony Vaio VPCEB4X1E from 2011 running in low performance power saving mode.
+The times are measured (in seconds) by finding models with the program running in debug mode. "i7" is a Lenovo Thinkpad T440p from 2014 while "i5" is a Sony Vaio VPCEB4X1E from 2011 running in low performance power saving mode.

+Different tests are used to give insight into the performance improvements of the various optimizations.

+### Test with 3 bricks

+The following improvements are for finding all models with 3 bricks.
+Notice that no models are found.

 | Optimization           | i7    | i5  |
 |:-----------------------|------:|----:|